 ADFAM@WORK

-Adfam@Work is our service of one to one remote support sessions, via Zoom or telephone, available in evenings and weekends.
-These sessions are delivered in confidence by one of our professional team of trained and experienced substance use family support professionals who offer up to 6 sessions of help and support, including practical tips, tools and approaches for anyone struggling with a loved one’s addiction.
-The support sessions to help them cope and improve their own resilience and wellbeing.
+These sessions are delivered in confidence by one of our trained and experienced substance use family support professionals, who can offer up to 6 sessions of help and support, including practical tips, tools and approaches.
+The support sessions also help participants to cope and improve their own resilience and wellbeing.

-Whether it is their partner, child, parent or other loved one, supporting someone struggling with substance use and addiction can leave your employee struggling with stress, anxiety, depression and can affect their overall wellbeing and ability to perform at work.
+Whether it is their partner, child, parent or other loved one, supporting someone struggling with substance use can leave your employee struggling with stress, anxiety, depression and can affect their overall wellbeing and ability to perform at work.

 ABOUT ADFAM